Gunther von Hagens

-Gunther von Hagens (born Gunther Gerhard Liebchen; 10 January 1945) is a German anatomist, businessman, and lecturer.
+Gunther von Hagens (born Gunther Gerhard Liebchen; 10 January 1945 – 24 July 2026) was a German anatomist, businessman, and lecturer.
 He developed the technique for preserving biological tissue specimens called plastination.
-Von Hagens has organized numerous Body Worlds public exhibitions and occasional live demonstrations of his and his colleagues' work, and has traveled worldwide to promote its educational value.
-The sourcing of biological specimens for and the commercial background of his exhibits has been controversial.
+Von Hagens organized numerous Body Worlds public exhibitions and occasional live demonstrations of his and his colleagues' work, and has traveled worldwide to promote its educational value.
+The sourcing of biological specimens for and the commercial background of his exhibits had been controversial.

 Early life and education

-Hagens was born Gunther Gerhard Liebchen in Alt-Skalden (now called Skalmierzyce) near Ostrowo, Reichsgau Wartheland, in German-annexed Poland.
+Von Hagens was born Gunther Gerhard Liebchen in Alt-Skalden (now called Skalmierzyce) near Ostrowo, Reichsgau Wartheland, in German-annexed Poland.
 Gerhard Liebchen, his father, was a member of the SS of Nazi Germany.
 When he was five days old, his parents took him on a six-month trek westwards, to escape from the advancing Red Army and the imminent Soviet occupation.
-The family lived briefly in Berlin and its vicinity, before finally settling in Greiz, a town which was allocated to the Soviet occupation zone, so that Hagens grew up in East Germany.
+The family lived briefly in Berlin and its vicinity, before finally settling in Greiz, a town which was allocated to the Soviet occupation zone, so that von Hagens grew up in East Germany.
 He lived in Greiz until the age of nineteen.

-A haemophiliac, as a child Hagens spent six months in hospital after being injured.
+A haemophiliac, as a child von Hagens spent six months in hospital after being injured.
 This stimulated an interest in medical science, and in 1965 he began to study medicine at the University of Jena.
-While there, he began to question Communism and Socialism, and widened his knowledge of politics by gathering information from non-communist news sources.
+While there, he began to question communism and socialism, and widened his knowledge of politics by gathering information from non-communist news sources.
 He participated in student protests against the 1968 invasion of Czechoslovakia by Warsaw Pact troops.
 In January 1969, disguised as a vacationing student, he made his way across Bulgaria and Hungary, and on 8 January attempted to cross the Czechoslovak border into Austria.
 He failed, but made a second attempt the next day, at another location along the border.
 He was arrested and punished with two years in jail.

-Hagens escaped to West Germany in 1970.
+In 1970, the West German government paid the East German authorities DM43,000 for von Hagens's freedom, alongside several others, on the grounds that he was a political prisoner.
 He continued his medical studies in Lübeck and received a doctorate in 1975 from the University of Heidelberg.
 When he married his first wife, he changed his surname from Liebchen to that of his wife, "von Hagens".

 Career

-Hagens is best known for his plastination technique, which he invented and patented between 1977 and 1982.
-In 1982, Hagens was appointed as a lecturer in the Institutes of Anatomy and Pathology at the University of Heidelberg, and in 1993 he founded the Institute of Plastination in Heidelberg.
+Von Hagens is best known for his plastination technique, which he invented and patented between 1977 and 1982.
+In 1982, von Hagens was appointed a lecturer in the Institutes of Anatomy and Pathology at the University of Heidelberg, and in 1993 he founded the Institute of Plastination in Heidelberg.
 By 2004, he had been in the city for 22 years.
-In 1996 he became a visiting professor at Dalian in China, where he runs a second plastination institute, and he also directs a plastination center at the State Medical Academy in Bishkek, Kyrgyzstan.
-Since 2004, Hagens has also been a guest professor at the New York University College of Dentistry.
+In 1996 he became a visiting professor at Dalian in China, where he ran a second plastination institute, and he also directed a plastination center at the State Medical Academy in Bishkek, Kyrgyzstan.
+Since 2004, von Hagens had also been a guest professor at the New York University College of Dentistry.